coastline palma de mallorca spain sunny

 Academics

 The Semester in Palma program encourages students to link their unique Mediterranean surroundings with their classroom studies.
-Coursework could include anything from learning about the tourism economy to environmental conservation.
+Coursework could include anything from economics, tourism, and business to Spanish literature and cuisine, engineering, physics, and psychology, to name a few areas.
 Classes are taken at CIEE Palma and the Universitat de les Illes Balears (UIB).

 Fall classes at the university end in December and official exams can take place in January.
 Spring classes end in May and official exams can take place in June.
 Early exams may be possible but must be confirmed on an individual basis with the professor of each course.
 Students may be able to take their exams early, though only if they request it at the start of the semester and it is confirmed by the professor.
 Housing will be covered until all exams are completed.
 However, as it is impossible to confirm exam schedules prior to arrival, we advise students who wish to take their exams early to book an airline ticket with a low change fee or a flexible departure date.